zaynashraf/lunch-condenser/README.md

 # Lunch Metrics Condenser
 ## Overview
-The Lunch Metrics Condenser is a Python-based script designed to process registration data from Excel or CSV files, specifically focusing on lunch-related responses.
-It consolidates and simplifies attendee lunch selections, generating a clean output file and summary metrics to assist event organizers.
+Python-based script designed to process registration data from Excel or CSV files, specifically focusing on lunch-related responses.
+It consolidates two columns ("Lunch Purchase" and "Lunch") into one singular column ("Lunch Included"), generating a clean output file and summary metrics to assist event organizers.

 ## Features
 Automated Lunch Data Processing: Merges and normalizes values from Lunch and Lunch Purchase columns into a single, simplified column (Lunch Included).